 FPIs Remain Net Sellers For The Second Straight Day

-Foreign portfolio investors offloaded stocks worth Rs 2,973.1 crore, according to provisional data from the National Stock Exchange.
-That's the highest volume of selling since Aug.
-11.
+Foreign portfolio investors offloaded stocks worth Rs 1,725 crore, according to provisional data from the National Stock Exchange.

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on BQ Prime.
 Subscribe to get full access to Exclusives.